openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjfmt_manual.md

 ## Formatting Rules

-- A source file sequentially includes copyright, package, import, and top-level elements, separated by blank lines.
+- A source file should sequentially contain copyright, package, import, and top-level elements, separated by blank lines.

 [Correct Example]